darumatic/apigee-cli/README.rst

 `Apigee Corporation maintains their own fully-featured CLI for the Apigee Management API`_ that can be used as an SDK to orchestrate tasks and may be more than suitable for your needs.

-Our Apigee CLI provides a simpler command-line experience with CI/CD and SSO features in mind.

 We built and use the Apigee CLI to implement and distribute features that allow our clients to manage CI/CD, perform self-service operations and promote our DevOps workflows which are difficult to perform using official tools.